timotdsantos/CarND-Advanced-Lane-Lines/README.md

 - Region of Interest Update Method

-##### The Sliding Window Search
+#### The Sliding Window Search
 The sliding window method is best implemented when no line has been detected yet, or the previous detections have been rejected.
 We run the search on the Bird's Eye View of the Binary Image.

 **These are the main parts which can be found in code cell [25] and the reusable function sliding_window() can be found in [26]:**

-**1. Find the peaks in the pixel histogram for the left and right halves of the image** - ideally there are 2 peaks for each line which can be found in the left and right half of the image
+**i.
+Find the peaks in the pixel histogram for the left and right halves of the image** - ideally there are 2 peaks for each line which can be found in the left and right half of the image
 ```python
 midpoint = np.int(histogram.shape[0]/2)
 leftx_base = np.argmax(histogram[:midpoint])
 rightx_base = np.argmax(histogram[midpoint:]) + midpoint
 ```
-**2. Use a sliding window as mask, create a list of pixels belonging to left and right line.** -  Starting from the histogram peak.
+**ii.
+Use a sliding window as mask, create a list of pixels belonging to left and right line.** -  Starting from the histogram peak.
 From the mask, collect the nonzero pixels that belong to the left and right lines

-**3. Fit a second order polynomial to each line**
+**iii.
+Fit a second order polynomial to each line**

 ```python
 left_fit = np.polyfit(lefty, leftx, 2)